TheCandidStartup/TheCandidStartup.github.io/_drafts/svf-file-format.md

 Converters are typically implemented as SVF export plugins that run within a standard desktop application.
 One of the SVF teams built a C++ library for reading and writing SVF files.
 The application teams were then responsible for using the library to write their plugin.
 In the early days of SVF, most conversions used Navisworks.
 Navisworks could read most formats, so all it took was implementing a Navisworks SVF export plugin to add Model Derivative support for twenty formats.

 Model Derivative service expects all converters to output a JSON manifest in a standard format, together with a set of files described by the manifest.
-If you ask Model Derivative service to produce multiple different types of derivative, it merges the JSON manifests from each converter together to describe a combined "bubble" of derivatives.
+If you ask Model Derivative service to produce multiple different types of derivative, it merges the JSON manifests from each converter together to create a combined "bubble" of derivatives.
 When querying the Model Derivative service, you need to be aware that the manifest returned can contain data from other conversions that you might not be expecting.

 In theory SVF is an extendable format.
 The initial spec was based on the Navisworks representation.
 As application teams started writing their own converters, they found things that Navisworks and hence SVF didn't support.
 Extending SVF would mean getting the spec and C++ library updated, which would mean coordinating with multiple teams, all with different priorities.
 Alternatively, the application team could throw whatever extra data they wanted into their converter's Model Derivative manifest.
 All they had to do then was persuade the viewer team to add support for it.